 For larger brands, the decision to purchase email lists can have even more negative consequences.
-It takes a long time to build up a brand, and just one dumb mistake to really damage it.
-Email address lists are one of the most precious resources that marketers have.
+It takes a long time to build up a brand, and just one mistake to really damage it.
+A quality database of email addresses is one of the most precious resources that marketers have.
 Deciding to buy an email list might be tempting, but it can lead to a lot more trouble than it’s worth.

 Buying mailing lists also threatens to lower the technical IP reputation of the email vendor.
-If an email vendor becomes known as a company that allows its customers to buy mailing lists, then the delivery rates for that company’s emails could be negatively impacted.
+If an email vendor becomes known as a company that allows its customers to buy email addresses, then the delivery rates for that company’s emails could be negatively impacted.

-If you purchase mailing lists, then, you’ll end up using a newsletter tool that isn’t very good.
-You’d be starting out on the wrong foot with your digital marketing efforts, at a distinct technological and competitive disadvantage to other digital marketers who did the right thing and decided not to buy email lists.
+If you purchase mailing lists, then you’ll end up using a newsletter tool that isn’t very good.
+You’d be starting out on the wrong foot with your digital marketing efforts, at a distinct technological and competitive disadvantage to other digital marketers who did the right thing and decided not to buy email addresses.